Looking for car stereos?Start shopping

 Space in the back of the Beetle is tight, but there is certainly room for a very small subwoofer box or a powered subwoofer back there.
 For a custom option, there is also an MTX ThunderForm enclosure available for the Beetle.
 This enclosure lets you add powerful bass without losing much storage space.

 The ThunderForm is available empty (so you can use your own sub) or loaded with a 10" MTX subwoofer.
-The loaded enclosure can be purchased with a built-in 200-watt amplifier or as a non-amplified version (so you can use your own amplifier).
+The loaded enclosure can be purchased with a built-in 200-watt amplifier or as a non-amplified version (so you can use your own amp).

 iPod and auxiliary input adapters